cerebro-data/external-docs/KerberosClusterSetup.md

 ## Prerequisites
 This section lists out the necessary requirements to enable Kerberos for Cerebro.
   - **KDC**
     Make sure that you have a KDC set up and available, and can either request for credentials, or have access to the KDC to set up credentials yourself.
-  - **Ensure client side Kerberos packages are installed**
-    Try running `kinit` and `klist` and make sure these utilities are installed.
+  - **Ensure client side Kerberos packages are installed** Try running `kinit` and `klist` and make sure these utilities are installed.
   - **Kerberos Configuration File**
     This file is known as the **krb5.conf** file and this contains the information needed to authenticate a client against a KDC.
     - Make sure that this file exists in the location **/etc/krb5.conf**.
-    - Make sure that this file has the the correct `default_realm` and `realm` information.
+    - Make sure that this file has the correct `default_realm` and `realm` information.

 ## Creation of the Kerberos principals and keytab files.
-  - In order to allow Cerebro's internal services to be authenticated end to end, we need to create the following *2* Kerberos principals, and add them to **a single keytab file**:
+  - In order to allow Cerebro's internal services to be authenticated end-to-end, we need to create the following *2* Kerberos principals, and add them to **a single keytab file**:
       - **Cerebro principal**
       This is of the format `cerebro/<instance>@REALM`.
       For example, this can be `cerebro/cerebro-service@CEREBRO.TEST`
       - **HTTP principal**
       This is of the format `HTTP/<instance>@REALM`.
       For example, this can be `HTTP/cerebro-service@CEREBRO.TEST`
-  - To do this, log into the kadmin util, and run the following command for each of the principals that needs to be created:
+  - To do this, log in with kadmin, and run the following command for each of the principals that needs to be created:
   `addprinc -randkey <principal_name>`
-  - Once the principals are created, a single keytab file needs to be created which has both of these principals.
+  - Once the principals are created, create a single keytab file which contains both principals.
 To do this, log into the kadmin util, and run the following command:
   `ktadd -kt <keytab_file_name> <principal_name_1> <principal_name_2>`

 ```